Origin is powerful data analysis and graphing software for scientists and engineers. http://www.originlab.com/.

 See the Help menu for getting started with Origin, for help with Programming and for several useful Tutorials.
 Currently IT services does not run any courses about Origin.

-- Read the full Origin feature list here - http://cloud.originlab.com/pdfs/FeatureList2015.pdf
+The nitty gritty: You can read the full Origin feature list here - https://www.originlab.com/index.aspx?go=Products/Origin&PID=1029

-Laptop users please be aware the the Origin license was renewed in August 2016 for a further 3 years.
-If you existing installation of Origin complains about licensing, please see Origin license renewal instructions or the official Origin license renewal instructions.
+Laptop users please be aware the the Origin license was renewed in August 2022 for a further 3 years.
+If you existing installation of Origin complains about licensing, please see these old Origin license renewal instructions or the official Origin license renewal instructions.
 Alternatively download the latest version of origin from http://www.chem.ox.ac.uk/origin.

-Queries about the site license should be addessed to Paul Warren.
+Queries about the site license should be addressed to Paul Warren.

 Queries about the chemistry webpages and chemistry license server should be addressed to Tom Bradshaw.